(1) The members of a quoted company may require the company to publish on a website a statement setting out any matter relating to—

 (b) any circumstances connected with an auditor of the company ceasing to hold office since the previous accounts meeting,

-that the members propose to raise at the next accounts meeting of the company.
+that the members propose to raise at

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.